-Laser resurfacing is one of the most effective treatments for acne-scarred skin.
-There is a range of laser therapies to treat both mild and severe acne scarring.
+Laser resurfacing is an effective treatment for acne scars.
+There is a range of laser therapies to treat mild and severe acne scarring.

 Ablative treatments are the strongest type of laser resurfacing.
 Targeted laser energy is used to remove the top layer of the scarred skin.
 This triggers healing and cell renewal in the treated area.
 As the skin regenerates, the acne scars fade and become less visible.

 Non-ablative laser treatments are gentler on the skin, boosting collagen production to improve the appearance of acne scars.
 The top layer of the skin is left intact.
 This type of laser resurfacing is effective for mild to moderate acne scarring.